Polyanyanwu/graces-buffet-pp4/README.md

 - Deployment to Heroku was failing due to collectstatic.
 I had to add the Cloudinary CLOUD_NAME, API_KEY, and API_SECRET in addition to the CLOUDINARY_URL before it could start working: commit [210ea0](https://github.com/Polyanyanwu/graces-buffet-pp4/commit/210ea0bfcae68b4e4594a9dbbf7a3fe8a3755cf1)

+- While testing the seat booking for fully booked situation, it was noticed that the seats were still being allocated even when the full capacity was reached for a given date and time.
+It was observed that the booked date in the tables booked records was auto saving the date booked instead of the dinner date causing our algorithm to fail.
+The fix was to change the booked date to null=False in the model and then save the booked date as dinner date in the views via commit [5fff49](https://github.com/Polyanyanwu/graces-buffet-pp4/commit/5fff49da510bf629c4b451ae31687e8e82eb9880)

 ## **Deployment**

 The application was deployed to [Heroku](https://heroku.com) where all the code and database is hosted.
 The static files were hosted on [Cloudinary.com](https://cloudinary.com/).
 Details of the fork, clone and deployment process is available [HERE](/docs/deployment.md)